arjbhat/ImageProcessing/USEME.md

     - Select the `sepia` option from the right side dropdown.
 Press the apply button.
       You can optionally provide a new name to retain access to the previous image.

-## Supported Text Commands (ImageProcessingImplPro):
+## Supported Text Commands (ImageProcessingImplProMax):

 Commands are read line by line.
 Only the first word in the line is checked as a command, with the rest of the words in the line being treated as the arguments to the command.
-(note: size, downscale, & mask variants are available in the ProMax controller)
+(note: size, downscale in the ProMax controller)

 - `load image-path image-name` (Loads an image from the specified path and refers to it henceforth in the program by the given name)
-    - Can be run at any point as long as the image-path contains a valid image
+    - Can be run at any point as long as the image-path contains a valid image.
     - example: `load res/img1.ppm img`
     - example: `load res/img1.png random-word`

 - `save image-path image-name` (Saves the image with the given name to the specified path which includes the name of the file)
-    - Must have already loaded or created an image with the given name
+    - Must have already loaded or created an image with the given name..
-    - If mask image is provided, only parts overlapped with black in the mask image are changed.
-    - If mask image is provided, an image with that name must also have been loaded or created.
-    - If mask image is provided, the mask image must be the same size as the image.
     - example: `save res/img.jpg img`
     - example: `save res/testing.bmp random-word`